 "We're excited.
 We know he's a very technically orientated rider and it's a great opportunity for us," said a Katusha spokesperson referring to Froome's meticulous attention to detail.
 "We're a young, small company continually looking for investment during this difficult time, but he'll be a great asset to the company as we try to improve our product range."

-Scicon sunglasses will replace the eyewear previously provided by Oakley, and he will switch from Kask helmets to Giro – likely to use the Aether MIPS.
+Scicon glasses will replace the eyewear previously provided by Oakley, and he will switch from Kask helmets to Giro – likely to use the Aether MIPS.
 Israel Start-Up Nation doesn't have a shoe sponsor, so it seems likely that Froome will continue his long-standing relationship with Sidi, and will likely use the Sidi Shot or Sidi Wire 2 Carbon shoes.

 - Frameset: Factor O2 VAM